Eel Pie Island: Eel Pie Island Hotel

 In 1967, the hotel was forced to close because the owner could not meet the £200,000 cost of repairs demanded by police.
 In 1969, the club briefly reopened as Colonel Barefoot's Rock Garden, with bands such as Black Sabbath, The Edgar Broughton Band, Stray, Genesis, and Hawkwind (then known as Hawkwind Zoo) performing there.

 Caldwell Smythe (entrepreneur, vocalist, ex-Riot Squad and, briefly, The Honeycombs) said: "I approached the owner, Mr Snapper, who lived in Kingston and we agreed a rental deal.
 I called it Colonel Barefoot's Rock Garden and plastered west London with quad crown posters."
 Smythe booked bands such as Edgar Broughton, Free, Deep Purple, King Crimson, Genesis, Wishbone Ash and Mott The Hoople.
 Smythe said: "There were two stages: the headliner was on the big stage and the support on the small stage with the light show projectionist above it.
 We had a bar doing tea, soft drinks, hot dogs and hamburgers.
 We then did Colonel Barefoot's Killer Punch (cider, cooking brandy and cinnamon) and we gave it away along with beer in half pint plastic disposable cups.
 I had rows with the fire department as the emergency exits were chained shut to stop people bunking in.
 Eventually, after a raid by the Fire Chief, I closed down and walked.
 I was living in Chiswick at this time."

 In 1969, the hotel was occupied by a small group of local anarchists including illustrator Clifford Harper.
 By 1970 the Eel Pie Island Commune had become the UK's largest hippie commune.

 The building had by now fallen into disrepair and was placed under a demolition order.
 However, in 1971 the Eel Pie Island Hotel burned down in a mysterious fire.

 The centre of the island was devastated by fire in 1996, and a year later, the only footbridge to the island was damaged by a utilities contractor.
 A new footbridge opened in August 1998.

 Description and uses

 The island has about 50 homes, 120 inhabitants and two or three boatyards, as well as some other small businesses and artists' studios.
 It has nature reserves at both ends, protected from public access.
 All plots and walkways are privately owned.
 The public can access a foreshortened central path, blocked by fences and front gardens from any river views.

 Artists

 For brief periods each year, usually in June and December, 26 studios in and around a working boatyard, collectively known as Eel Pie Island Art Studios, open to the public, enabling them to enjoy and buy the artists' works.

-Water sports
+Sport

 The island is home to Twickenham Rowing Club, one of the oldest rowing clubs on the Thames, and Richmond Yacht Club.

+The island hosts the headquarters of the Parkrun organisation, which was founded in Bushy Park.